dimanikulin/dimanikulin/notReady/AIForSWArchitects_Input1_yes_en.md

 6.1 Submission Requirements
 Each proposal should include:

-Executive Summary: Brief overview of your company and why you’re suited for this project.
+Executive Summary: Brief overview of your company and why youï¿½re suited for this project.
 Company Profile: Include relevant experience, team qualifications, and technical expertise.
 Approach and Methodology: Detailed plan for development, testing, and delivery.
 Case Studies/Portfolio: Examples of past projects similar to this scope.